ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 </terminal-window>

 !!! warning
-    This step needs to be done once for each new session (e.g.: _Gadi_ login, _ARE_ terminal window)
+    This step needs to be done once for each new session (e.g., _Gadi_ login, _ARE_ terminal window)

 ### {{ model }} configuration
-{{ model }} is comprised of 2 different suites: a [Regional Ancillary Suite (RAS)](#ras) and a [Regional Nesting Suite (RNS)](#rns).
+{{ model }} comprises 2 different suites: a [Regional Ancillary Suite (RAS)](#ras) and a [Regional Nesting Suite (RNS)](#rns).

-Each {{ model }} suite has a `suite-ID` in the format `u-<suite-name>`, where `<suite-name>` is a unique identifier.<br>
+Both suites within {{ model }} have a `suite-ID` in the format `u-<suite-name>`, where `<suite-name>` is a unique identifier.<br>
-Typically, an existing suite is copied and then edited as needed for a particular run.
+Typically, an existing suite is copied and then edited as needed for a particular experiment.

 For more information on {{ model }}, refer to the [{{model}} configuration]({{ model_configurations }}/#{{ model }}) page.

 !!! info
-    Many of the steps that follow are to be repeated almost identically for the RAS and RNS.
-For this reason, details on these steps will be provided only within the RAS section below, whereas in the following RNS section they will only be linked for reference.
+    Many of the following steps appear in both the RAS and RNS.
+For this reason, these steps will be detailed only within the RAS section below, and subsequenltly linked to within the RNS section.

 ### Regional Ancillary Suite (RAS) {: #ras }

-The RAS generates a set of ancillary files, such as initial conditions, lateral boundary conditions and forcing conditions, for the domain of interest.
+For the domain of interest, the RAS generates a set of ancillary files, such as initial conditions.
 These ancillary files are then used by the [RNS](#rns).

 The `suite-ID` of the RAS is `{{ ras_id }}`.

 #### Get the RAS configuration
 [Rosie](https://metomi.github.io/rose/doc/html/tutorial/rose/furthertopics/rosie) is an [SVN](https://subversion.apache.org) repository wrapper with a set of options specific for ACCESS modelling suites.
 It is automatically available within the [_Rose_ setup](#rose).

-The RAS configuration can be obtained as a copy of the MOSRS one, following 2 approaches:
+The RAS configuration can be copied from the MOSRS repository in 2 ways:

 - [Local-only copy](#local-copy)
 - [Remote and local copy](#remote-copy)

-Suites are, by default, created in the user's home directory on _Gadi_ under `~/roses/<suite-ID>`.
+Suites are, by default, created in the user's _Gadi_ home directory under `~/roses/<suite-ID>`.
 This path will be referred to as the *suite directory*.
 {: #suitedir }